atomicleopard/generator-thundr-gae/README.md

 * ```src/main/css``` contains any css files that you want output
 * ```src/main/font``` contains your font files (css, eot, svg, ttf, woff etc)
 * ```src/main/images``` contains image files
+* ```src/main/images/favicon``` contains 'original.png' - this will be generated into favicon and applicaiton icons automatically
 * ```src/main/javascript``` contains application javascript, they'll be minified
 * ```src/main/less/styles``` contains any less files that should result in an output css file.
 * ```src/main/less/mixins``` contains less mixins used by the less files in styles, but shouldn't result in css themselves